aman-ap-official/your_project_directory/README.md

-# This s simple Phishing Page..
+# This is simple Phishing Page..

 # Install